Osa Interactive Gardens

 Butterfly tasks include egg and caterpillar collection, trap monitoring, butterfly tagging and mapping, host plant propagation and collection.

-School groups visit the property on average 1-3 times per month (January-September) and we participate in school workshops and activities about once a month (January-October).
+School groups visit the property on average 1-3 times per month (January-September) and we participate in school workshops and activities about once a month (February-October).
 Volunteers will support the tour leader and may be asked to help develop activities.
 Transportation from O.I.G. to the local schools is provided for O.I.G. volunteers.

 Requirements of the project for the volunteers: Working hours on the property are 7AM-4PM Monday-Friday.
 Volunteers staying at O.I.G. property housing typically work 4 to 6 hours per day four days a week starting no later than 8 AM and finishing by 2PM, with lunch around noon.
 Volunteers can work out a schedule with the supervisor and should notify if they cannot work or are traveling.
 Those not staying in O.I.G. housing can arrange flexible work hours, but we ask for 24-hour notice of any changes.
 The number of work hours depends on the nature of the day’s tasks.
 There will be days of hard work in the sun, like filling plant nursery bags with soil or digging holes to plant trees, and days that involve more slow, thoughtful work like making rooted cuttings or collecting butterfly eggs and caterpillars.
 The more laborious days we work shorter hours.
 Volunteers will be trained on each new task.